UoB-COMSM0166/2025-group-16/README.md

 #### 2. Helping Users Understand the Game’s Rules

-Although our game logic appears simple and intuitive, some users still struggled to find where to start or how to use the control panel.
+Although our game logic appears simple and intuitive, some users still struggled with getting started or using the control panel.
 To improve this, we redesigned the keyboard instruction panel and placed it on the welcome page, ensuring visibility for both players.
 Furthermore, to enhance the overall gaming experience, we introduced an interactive tutorial before entering the game.
 This allows players to practice controlling their characters and attacking robots in a simulated environment.
 Lastly, since each of our maps has unique characteristics, we now display a map preview before entering the game to familiarize players with its special features.

 #### 3. Designing Diverse Maps and Rules for Players